 Materials Needed

-If you don’t have a paper or fabric tape measure like me, you can use a more primitive way.
-I used a piece of string and wrapped it around the light shade.
-Then I measured the string on a ruler.
-This gave me the size I need my decal to be.
+If you don’t have a paper or fabric tape measure like me, use a more primitive method: wrap a piece of string around the light shade, then measure the string on a ruler.
+That gives you the exact size your decal needs to be.

 Weeding the design

-Next, you need to weed the design, this means you want to remove all the excess vinyl you don’t want in your design.
-This design is very easy to weed but for more intricate designs take your time and use weeding tools to make it easier.
+Next, weed the design—remove all the excess vinyl you don’t want.
+This pattern is easy to weed, but for intricate designs, take your time and use weeding tools for a smoother result.

 Peel off the backing paper from the vinyl decal, leaving the decal adhered to the transfer tape.